RubenPera/Device-Drivers/paper/md/research_questions.md

 This research question is divided into sub-questions:

+- What is considered a FSP based design?
 - How will the communication between processes take place under Minix?
   - What are messages and how can they be used to communicate between processes under Minix?
     - What are messages in Minix?